SdwAce/MyBlog/README.md

 ## Screenshots

-### Home (you can view all public posts but cannot comment before login, to read full text of a blog, click on it)
+### Home (you can view all public posts but cannot comment before login, to read full text and comment on a blog, click on it)
 <img src="/images/home.jpg" width="90%"></img>

 ### Login